ttheoto/Project_Disaster_Response/README.md

 ![f1score](images/f1score.png)

 There is also indication of mislabeling.
 For instance, there were roughly 1300 messages where the word "water" is present, but it is not labeled as water-relevant.
-As a consequence, the model does not react well to new data.
-For instance, typing in a simple sentence such as "I need water" in the webapp does not return the expected output.
+As a consequence, the model may not react well to new data.
+For instance, typing in a simple sentence such as "I am thristy" in the webapp does not return the expected output.

 Some [approaches](https://towardsdatascience.com/handling-imbalanced-datasets-in-machine-learning-7a0e84220f28) could improve the model, such as over/undersampling, or relabeling/recollecting data.
 Hopefully, I will have time to dig into these solutions in the future.